randa-mu/devcon-2024-timelock-workshop/README.md

-# 🏦 DeFi Safety Workshop: Timelock Encryption 🛡️
+# 🏦 DeFi Safety Workshop on Timelock Encryption 🛡️

-Welcome to the **DeFi Safety Workshop: Timelock Encryption**!
+Welcome to the **DeFi Safety Workshop on Timelock Encryption**!
 This repository contains all the resources, code, and materials needed for a hands-on developer workshop focused on improving security in decentralized finance (DeFi) using timelock encryption.
 [Timelock](https://randa.mu/features/timelock-encryption-on-chain) encryption enables data to be encrypted and decrypted only after a specified time period or condition is met.
 This approach is valuable for delaying access to sensitive information, securing transactions, and mitigating front-running attacks.

 ## 📋 Table of Contents
 1. [About the Workshop](#about-the-workshop)